-In addition to giving you some beautiful char marks, the grill will help caramelize the sweetness of watermelon, giving it a slightly smoky flavor in just a few minutes!
+Just like with grilled mango, the grill not only gives it beautiful char marks, it also caramelizes the sweetness and gives it a slightly smoky flavor in just a few minutes!

 And as far as the texture, a grilled watermelon will remain juicy but will turn somewhat chewy in a satisfying way.
 Some even compare it to the texture of meat, and while I wouldn't say that, the texture change is definitely surprising in the best way!